 Section 42 (4) of the Statistics and Registration Service Act (2007) as amended by section 287 of the Health and Social Care Act (2012) and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

-You may also ask to find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998 using the contact details below.
+You may also ask to find out if we hold any of your personal information by making a ‘Data Subject’s Rights Request’ under the GDPR & Data Protection Act 2018, using the contact details above.
 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.

 We keep our privacy notice under regular review.
-This privacy notice was last updated on 29th January 2018.
+This privacy notice was last updated on 5th April 2019.